nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 corrupt data will be discarded by ConTech upon launch.
 Users are recommended to use the `add` and `edit` commands in the app instead of manually editing the save data files.
 For adding a large number of contacts at once, the `import` function can be used.

+**Q**: Does ConTech support duplicate prevention?

+**A**: Yes, ConTech has built-in duplicate protection for all commands except `import` currently.
+This will be added in a future revision with more granular controls to allow users to easily handle multiple duplicate contacts when importing.

 ## <a name="summary"></a>Command Summary